cursor

 In FIRE!, you control a Fire Department helicopter dropping water on burning buildings.
 The PETSCII art in this one is effective, although the helicopter looks a little goofy.
 The gameplay is solid but the controls are a bit sluggish—I suppose that while you struggle to push the helicopter back and forth above the burning buildings, you can imagine that you're trying to fly in high winds.

-Screenshot of of a PETSCII turret at the bottom of the screen, and two PETSCII aliens near the top.
+Screenshot of a PETSCII turret at the bottom of the screen, and two PETSCII aliens near the top.

 Enlarged Image